knative/docs/CONTRIBUTING.md

 - **Fixes and updates**: If you find an issue in a past release, for example a typo or out-of-date content, you likely need to open multiple and subsequent PRs.
-If not a followup PR, at least add the "`cherrypick` labels" to your original PR to indicate in which of the past release that your change affects.
+If not a followup PR, at least add the "`/cherrypick release-#.#` comment" to your original PR to indicate in which of the past release that your change affects.

   For example, if you find a typo in a page of the `v0.5` release, then that